TREVOR MATTEA

 PicturePhoto from Wikipedia

-As part of this field trip, students participated in a docent-led tour of a natural bridges.
+As part of this field trip, students participated in a docent-led tour of Natural Bridges.

 This field trip was originally designed to accompany the following California Content Standards for Grade 2 Life Sciences: